graphdrawing/gd2024/pages/venue.md

 ## Reception, Registration & Coffee Breaks

-The welcome reception for the main conference will take place on Tuesday, starting at 19:00 in the TUtheSky.
+The welcome reception for the main conference will take place on Tuesday, September 17, from 19:00-21:00 in TUtheSky.

 Registration and coffee breaks for the main conference and for the PhD School will be in or right next to the respective lecture rooms.